Her0x27/camroid-dev2/README.md

 ## Overview

-Camera ZeroDay is a Progressive Web App designed for precision photography with comprehensive metadata capture.
+Camroid M is a Progressive Web App designed for precision photography with comprehensive metadata capture.
 It combines tactical HUD overlays, GPS geolocation, device orientation tracking, cloud upload capabilities, and offline-first functionality into a single-page application that operates entirely within your browser.

 ### Key Highlights
 - **Zero Server Required** — All data stored locally in IndexedDB